Thank you for booking, Acadia Treehouse Retreat!!

 Directions: Using a phone or vehicle GPS system should get you directly to our property.
 Once on our property follow the directional sign to the Treehouse.
 Stay Straight, keeping our shop on your right and follow the gravel road into the forest.
 You will reach the Treehouse in about 50 yards.

 Access: The personalized code you use to enter the cabin will be sent to you prior to your arrival, please review your messages.
-This code will expire at 11am on the day that you check out.
-The cabin will be ready for your arrival for a 3:00 check in.
+This code will expire at 11:00 am on the day that you check out.
+The Treehouse will be ready for your arrival for a 3:00 check in.
 This is a self check in property but please reach out with any questions.

 OPERATIONAL TIPS